-As an undergraduate, you’ll complete the core curriculum, taking courses in English, philosophy, theology, ethics, history, fine arts, foreign language, mathematics, natural science, and social sciences.
+As an undergraduate, you’ll complete the core curriculum, taking courses in English, philosophy, theology, ethics, history, visual and performing arts, foreign language, mathematics, natural science, and social sciences.

 You’ll be challenged to understand the ethical dimensions of personal and professional life and to examine your own values, attitudes, and beliefs.

 Outside the classroom, the Jesuit mission is supported through a variety of programs and events sponsored by various departments, including the office of mission integration, Center for Community, Service, and Justice, and Campus Ministry.

 A few Jesuits you may know:

 What does it mean to be educated in the Jesuit tradition?